 For-credit internships normally cannot be taken more than 4 times.
 Exceptions will be considered based on adequate academic justification.

-Please note that your internship start and end dates may not overlap with the start or end dates of any given semester.
+Please note that, as a for-credit course, your internship dates should be aligned with the start and end dates of an academic semester.
 Please refer to the Graduate Academic Calendar for semester dates.

-For more details, please refer to the GSAS Policy on Internships for Academic Credit.
+This policy supersedes the GSAS Policy on Internships for Academic Credit .